laravel/docs/mix.md

     npx tailwindcss init

 The `init` command will generate a `tailwind.config.js` file.
-The content section of this file is where you configure the paths to all of your HTML templates, JavaScript components, and any other source files that contain Tailwind class names.
+The `content` section of this file allows you to configure the paths to all of your HTML templates, JavaScript components, and any other source files that contain Tailwind class names:

 ```js
 content: [